Pecjane/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty - creates an empty file called hello
 5-execute -  adds execute permission to the owner of the file hello 6-multiple_permissions - execute permission to the owner and the group owner, and read permission to other users, to the file hello
+7-everybody -  adds execution permission to the owner, the group owner and the other users, to the file hello 8-James_Bond - sets the permission to the file hello as follows 9-John_Doe - Write a script that sets the mode of the file hello to this:
+10-mirror_permissions - script that sets the mode of the file hello the same as olleh’s mode